 Most of the senior population in America are now internet users, and while being online serves good purposes, such as for keeping in touch with family, reading the latest news, or accessing medical records, it also has its cons.
 A home health care in Raleigh, North Carolina, lists down the ways you can keep yourself and your elderly loved ones safe online:

-• Use unique and strong passwords.
+- Use unique and strong passwords.

 Except for the people you designate and trust to manage your accounts, don’t share your passwords with anyone.
-A home care in North Carolina believes this a precautionary measure to prevent anyone from impersonating you using your account.
+A home care in North Carolina believes this a precautionary measure to prevent anyone from impersonating you using your account. - Use long passwords.

 Make sure your passwords get to at least eight characters that include upper and lowercase letters, numbers, and symbols.
-Your personal care aide can help you use more advanced security via multi-factor authentication or fingerprint recognition.
+Your personal care aide can help you use more advanced security via multi-factor authentication or fingerprint recognition. - Explore the privacy settings.

 Explore your account’s privacy settings.
 Facebook, for instance, has extensive control options to let you post to only friends, your friends and theirs, or to everyone on Facebook.
-Before posting to any platforms, it’s best to know their policies and settings.
+Before posting to any platforms, it’s best to know their policies and settings. - Think before you post.

 Whatever you post, whether a picture, video, status, or comment, think about it first.
 Every post is a reflection on you, so a pediatric care provider suggests that you don’t post anything that you wouldn’t like to share with the world.